mobmewireless/colloquy/README.md

 You'll need to have a basic understanding of how [USSD](http://en.wikipedia.org/wiki/Unstructured_Supplementary_Service_Data)  applications work.
 The most common example of a USSD application is how folks check balance on a mobile phone: on Vodafone India for example, this is by dialing _*141#_.
 This special "phone number" is a USSD code.

+This (old) presentation can help explain the underpinnings of this library, and how the concepts in the [USSD spec](http://www.telecomspace.com/messaging-ussd.html) map to this library: [USSD Renderer Redux](http://www.slideshare.net/vishnu/ussd-renderer-redux).

 ## Installing for Core Development

-**Note:** you only need to do this if you intend to tweak the redux code itself.
+**Note:** you only need to do this if you intend to tweak the Colloquy code itself.
 If you just want to develop USSD applications, see Installation for Flow Developers.

 First install rvm and ruby > 1.9.3.